 The effect of temperature on cement setting time has been evaluated with a laboratory testing.
 As a reference it is reported a setting time-temperature chart (data obtained in controlled laboratory environment and storage conditions, subjected to standard deviation).
-Beside temperature and humidity, other factors can affect setting time: mixing technique (speed, use of mixer), thoroughness of mixing, utilisation of the entire powder and liquid components, inclusion of external substances in the cement (such as saline solution, blood, etc).
+Beside temperature and humidity, other factors can affect setting time: mixing technique (speed, use of mixer), thoroughness of mixing, utilisation of the entire powder and liquid components, inclusion of external substances in the cement (such as saline solution, blood, etc), and the pre-heating of the prosthesis component itself.